Skip to content

 My hardware wallet is locked after too many PIN attempts.
 Are my funds gone?+

 No, provided you have the seed phrase.
 A PIN lock wipes the device, not the keys.
 Restore the seed phrase on any BIP-39-compatible hardware wallet: a new Trezor, Ledger, Coldcard, or BitBox02.
-The funds are controlled by the seed, not the device.
+The seed controls the funds, not the device.

 I forgot whether I set up BIP-44, BIP-49, BIP-84, or BIP-86.
 Can I scan for my balance?+